-Schools for troubled teens help girls and boys ages 13-18 that are struggling with emotional, academic, or behavioral issues.
-While there are co-ed schools for troubled teens, single-gender (all-girls or all-boys) schools are far more common.
+Schools for troubled teens help girls and assigned female at birth and boys ages 13-18 that are struggling with emotional, academic, or behavioral issues.
+While there are co-ed schools for troubled teens, single-gender (all-girls and assigned female at birth or all-boys) schools are far more common.
 This is because the types of issues that teens are facing show up similarly with their same-sex peers.
 There are many different reasons that an adolescent might attend a school for troubled teens.
 There is typically not one single reason for this type of placement, but a combination of different factors.
 These may include emotional, academic, or behavioral issues such as:

 Many of these issues overlap multiple categories.
 A good example is depression: depression may show up as a depressed mood at home, lost of interest at school, and isolating socially and behaviorally.